COVID Tongue & Mouth Sores

 The Oral Complications of COVID-19.
 (January 2022).
 Frontiers in Molecular Biology.

-Oral Manifestations of COVID-19 in Hospitalized Patients: a Systematic Review.
-(2021 December).
+Oral Manifestations of COVID-19 in Hospitalized Patients: A Systematic Review.
+(December 2021).
 International Journal of Environmental Research and Public Health.